Abstract Submission Site Is Open for Poster Session Submissions!

 - Please do not include any identifying author or institution information in the body of your abstract summary for purposes of a blind scoring process.

 Have you developed a new forensic nursing project?
 Do you have research in progress?
 Do you want to share your ideas with colleagues?
 A poster presentation is a great option!
 Poster sessions allow presenters to network with peers one-on-one, exchanging ideas and learning from one another outside the traditional conference sessions.

 We also encourage students at all levels (BSN/MSN/DNP/PhD) to submit poster presentations.
 This is a great way to share your ideas, present early stage doctoral work, and get feedback from scholars and clinicians.

-- Posters will be available for viewing throughout the conference.
+- Posters will be judged, prize(s) awarded, and be available for viewing throughout the conference.
 Authors will be asked to present their data before an audience at a dedicated session scheduled during the conference.

 - We specifically encourage poster submissions from students, first-time presenters, and researchers whose work is not yet complete.